iiccsss/iiccsss.github.io/_pages/about.md

 - 2025/05/01: Registration opens
 - 2025/06/30: Deadline for travel grant applications
-- 2025/07/15: Registration deadline (if there is enough space, further registrations will be considered on a rolling basis)
 - 2025/09/01: Start of the summer school!

 ### Speakers